-According to some current models, if there really existed methane in Mars, it would remain there for an average 300 years and during this period, it would be homogeneously distributed across the atmosphere.
+According to current models, if methane existed on Mars, it could remain there for an average of 300 years as it was distributed across the atmosphere.

-SAM has been detecting basal levels of methane concentration and has confirmed an event of episodic increase of up to 10 times this value during a period of 60 Martian days.
+SAM has been detected basal levels of methane concentration - confirming an event of episodic increase of up to

+10 times this value during a period of 60 Martian days.

-The new data are based on observations during almost one Martian year (almost two Earth years), included in the initial prediction for the duration of the mission (nominal mission), during which Curiosity has surveyed about 8 kms in the basin of the Gale crater.
+The new data are based on observations during almost one Martian year (almost two Earth years), during which Curiosity rover surveyed about 5 miles of the Gale crater.